 Individuals have a right to request that we provide them access to the Personal Information we hold about them.
-Requests can be made to our Privacy Officer through the following methods:
+Requests can be made to our Privacy Officer through the completion of the "Freedom of Information Form".
+This is available upon request and requires the approval of the Privacy Officer.